vtex-apps/store-icons/docs/README.md

 [![Build Status](https://travis-ci.org/vtex-apps/store-icons.svg?branch=master)](https://travis-ci.org/vtex-apps/store-icons)

-Store Icons are sets of icons tailored for store UI.
+Store Icons are sets of tailored icons for store UI.
 The Store Icons are implemented using SVG fragment identifiers, which reference specific portions or elements within an SVG document.
-Leveraging SVG fragment identifiers makes it easier to link directly to and highlight particular sections or areas within the SVG document, facilitating navigation and interaction.
+Leveraging SVG fragment identifiers makes linking directly to and highlighting particular sections or areas within the SVG document easier, facilitating navigation and interaction.

 Render SDK serves all store icons, and with the HTML tag `<use>`, you can render a fragment from the icon pack.
 For more information on the complete list of fragment SVG's, access the [Icon Pack List](https://developers.vtex.com/docs/apps/vtex.store-icons/iconpack).